Imagine life without language. Hard, isn’t it?

 You can influence people with the right words in the right order.
 It’s all about how you say it.

 Language as a Symbol

 Before you go and call the best PowerPoint design company that you could find, consider the content first.

 Through linguistics came semantics, which is the study of meaning and offers an in depth look at signifiers.
-Ferdinand de Saussure states that language is a self-contained system that is composed of signs that function based on their relationship with one another.
+Ferdinand de Saussure states that language is a self-contained system composed of signs that function based on their relationship with one another.
 Each sign has a unique meaning shaped by culture and experience within that system.